fcolista/AlpineKubernetes/SingleNode/README.md

 ## Prerequists

-A node (VM) with the latest Alpine Linux (3.12.1) with ssh and root (sudo) access
+- A node (VM) with the latest Alpine Linux (3.12.1)
+- SSH and root (sudo) access to the node

-The name of the node in an enviroment variable NODE_NAME The ip of the node in an environment variable NODE_IP The network/CIDR of the node in an environment variable NODE_NET
+- The name of the node in an enviroment variable NODE_NAME
+- The ip of the node in an environment variable NODE_IP
+- The network/CIDR of the node in an environment variable NODE_NET

 Here we use:
 | NODE_NAME | NODE_IP       | NODE_NET        |